exaile/moodbar/README.md

 For building:

-* Development files for the above
+* Development files for the above.
+A "Native dependency ... not found" error means you missed something.
 * C++ compiler
 * Meson.
 If your OS doesn't have a package for this, you can install it through pip (requires Python 3).
 * pkgconf or pkg-config